dglib/plextv/macvlan/README.md

 2. Detail setting up pfsense 1:1 NAT
 3. Detail setting up MACVLAN
 4. Consider/Test using a static IP vs DHCP
-5. Consider removing eth0 from the pod to prevent dual IP assignments, eth0=OpenShift SDN & net1=MACVLAN
-6. Pending the above, should I create a local service and route to access the pod for configuration?

 Notes:
 1. In this configuration I have set each of 3 lab nodes to use MACVLAN.
 If you choose to isolate MACVLAN to a specific node(s), use node lables on your deployment.